315+ Telescopes Ranked

 • The Apertura AD10/Zhumell Z10/Orion SkyLine 10 shares the same fantastic accessories, features, and value for money as its smaller aperture counterpart.
 With a 10” primary mirror, you get twice the resolution and 4x the light-gathering power of the ETX-125 AT’s 5” aperture.
 The 10″ optical tube and base weigh just slightly more than the AD8/Z8’s and are not much more challenging to store or transport, despite offering considerably more light-collecting and resolving power.

-• The Celestron StarSense Explorer 10″ Dobsonian delivers all of the fantastic performance of a high-quality 10″ Dobsonian with the added benefit of Celestron’s StarSense Explorer technology for helping with aiming and the same ergonomic improvements of its 8” counterpart.
+• The Celestron StarSense Explorer 10″ Dobsonian delivers all of the fantastic performance of a high-quality 10″ Dobsonian with the added benefit of Celestron’s StarSense Explorer technology for helping with aiming and the same ergonomic improvements as its 8” counterpart.

-• The Celestron NexStar 6SE offers a wider possible field of view, larger aperture and an easier-to-use mount than the ETX-125.
+• The Celestron NexStar 6SE offers a wider possible field of view, a larger aperture, and an easier-to-use mount than the ETX-125.
 The more expensive NexStar Evolution 6” model features identical optical performance but adds a built-in lithium battery and WiFi dongle to the already well-designed basic form of the 6SE.

 Aftermarket Accessory Recommendations